* = favorites

 REMINDERS ABOUT FOOD

 - Food is like PROHIBITIVELY expensive in Iceland!
 When you go to a restaurant, you might be shocked to realize the cost of a veggie burger is nearly equal to $20 USD!
 But before you panic and complain that things are overpriced here, keep this in mind: The price you are paying INCLUDES the tax, and includes not only the TIP, but basically includes a living WAGE for your server or cashier, and everyone else who had any part in preparing that meal for you.
-AND they've got health care!
+AND they’ve got health care!
 So remember that when you are paying $20 for a meal, you are basically paying EVERYONE what they deserve.
 That said, Icelanders generally prepare their own meals at home BECAUSE food is so expensive, and rarely eat out.
-So you'd honestly be much better off just stopping at a grocery store and making what you want.
-Bónus is one of the cheaper grocery stores.
-Hagkaup (pronounced “HAHG(h)-koyp”) is more middle-of-the-road and is sort of like — if you combined a Target with a grocery store.
-They always have a nice selection of all the vegan essentials: meats, cheeses, milks, ice creams, microwavable/frozen meals, etc… It's rare that I need something that Hagkaup doesn't have, plus several locations are 24 hours.
+So you’d honestly be much better off just stopping at a grocery store and making what you want.
+Remember, Vegan Búðin is the world’s LARGEST all-vegan store, and they check around to make sure their prices are competitive, so you can buy everything all in one place and know you are getting a fair price!
+Bónus is the cheapest grocery store, but with slightly more restricted opening hours.
+That’s where I go if I want to stock up on cheap energy drinks.
+Which reminds me — there’s a European brand called Euroshopper which is their discount “generic” brand.
+So you can find Euroshopper Energy Drinks for LESS than $1 USD!!!
+This is basically impossible anywhere in the United States!
+So stock up and take advantage!
+Lastly, Hagkaup (pronounced “HAHG(h)-koyp”) is more middle-of-the-road and is sort of like — if you combined a Target with a grocery store.
+They always have a nice selection of all the vegan essentials: meats, cheeses, milks, ice creams, microwavable/frozen meals, etc… It’s rare that I need something that Hagkaup doesn’t have, plus several locations are 24 hours.
+So they are my go-to late night store when I need something, but everything else is closed.
+They’re also fun for people watching.

 ABOUT BEVERAGES (get used to this…)